Psychology thesis topics and supervisors , Ngā Kaupapa ā-tuhinga roa me ngā kaiarataki

 Darrin Hodgetts

-I am a societal and community psychologist with interests in the social determinants of health including urban poverty, homelessness, decent work, and food insecurity.
+I am a societal and community psychologist with interests in human security psychology, social determinant of health, urban poverty, indecent work, homelessness, and food insecurity.
+Darrin is involved in a range of applied community and policy projects aimed at addressing issues of human insecurity and precarity.

 Darrin Hodgetts' staff profile including research expertise